Approximate Thompson Sampling for Learning Linear Quadratic Regulators with $O(\sqrt{T})$ Regret: Concluding Remarks

 \end{thm} The proof of this theorem can be found in Appendix~\ref{app:thm:regret}.
 The regret bound is empirically verified by the results of our experiments.
 See Appendix~\ref{app:exp} for our empirical analyses.

-\section{Concluding remarks}
+\section{Concluding Remarks}

-We proposed an efficient approximate TS algorithm for learning LQR with an $O(\sqrt{T})$ regret bound.
-Our method does not require a prespecified set of stabilizing parameters or the independence of columns of $\Theta$.
-This relaxation of restrictive assumptions is enabled by a carefully designed preconditioned ULA as well as executing a perturbed control action only at the end of each episode.
+We proposed a novel approximate Thompson sampling algorithm for learning LQR with an improved $O(\sqrt{T})$ regret bound.
+Our method does not require the noise to be Gaussian or the columns of $\Theta$ to be independent.
+This relaxation of restrictive assumptions is enabled by a carefully designed preconditioned ULA and the use of perturbed control actions only at the end of each episode.

-Several directions for future research can be addressed.
-It seems possible to extend our algorithm to noises with non-log-concave potentials.
-As the log-concavity of the potential of posteriors is preserved even with the noises we consider, accelerating the sampling process was possible via preconditioning.
-To handle more general classes of noise, some different aspects of ULA should be explored.
-Recently, \cite{cheng2018sharp} derived a sharp non-asymptotic rate of convergence of Langevin dynamics in a nonconvex setting.
-We expect to examine the incorporation of the result within our framework.
+As a future research direction, it may be possible to extend our algorithm to settings with noise distributions having non-log-concave potentials.
+In our work, the log-concavity of the posterior potential is preserved under the considered noise models, which enables acceleration of the sampling process through preconditioning.
+To handle more general classes of noise, alternative techniques beyond the current ULA framework may be necessary.
+Recently,~\cite{cheng2018sharp} derived sharp non-asymptotic convergence rates for Langevin dynamics in nonconvex settings.
+We plan to investigate the incorporation of such results into our framework.